Oriana Civile: Biography

-From 2013 she dedicated herself to teaching singing in kindergarten and elementary school.
+From 2013 she taught singing in kindergarten and elementary school.
 In 2013 and 2014 at the Kids' British School of Palermo and in the following years at the Cresta elementary school in Naso, Province of Messina.

-At the "tender" age of 34 she decided to learn to accompany herself with the guitar and wrote Canto di una Vita Qualunque (Song of Anybody's Life), a singing theatrical production based on songs of the traditional Sicilian repertoire connected with the cycle of life: from birth to death, from the lullaby to the funereal lament.
+At the age of 34 she decided to learn to accompany herself with the guitar and wrote Canto di una Vita Qualunque (Song of Anybody's Life), a singing theatrical production based on songs of the traditional Sicilian repertoire connected with the cycle of life: from birth to death, from the lullaby to the funereal lament.
 Produced for the first time in May 2015, with the support of the versatile musician Ciccio Piras, Song of Anybody's Life continues to achieve much critical and public acclaim.
 The show's tunes are collected on the album Canto di una Vita Qualunque: Le Canzoni released in August 2016; the disk was selected for the City of Loano National Prize for traditional Italian music.
 Oriana Civile is artistic director of the Naso Art Fest, an event centered on Sicilian artistic and cultural identity and on the promotion of the historical center of Naso, an important village in the Province of Messina, her native land.

 She contributed to the birth of the AGLAIA Ethnomusicology Laboratory, a permanent research group and philological revival of music and songs of the Sicilian oral tradition composed by young artists and scholars, including Ciccio Piras, Gera Bertolone, and Giuseppe Giordano.

 In 2016 Civile opened the concert of Noa and Gil Dor at the 23rd Capo d'Orlando in Blues Festival.
 She also presented her "Song of Anyone's Life" at the RAI Auditorium of Palermo and at the Beniamino Joppolo Theater of Patti, Sicily.
 She received the Miramare Prize for musicians from the Capo d'Orlando Academy of Music.
 She presided over the jury at the 22nd Canoro di Lascari Festival.
 She participated in making the soundtrack for the documentary Sorge il Sole: Una Storia Vera (The Sun Rises: A True Story) directed by Pietro Di Maria.
 In 2017 Civile was awarded the Maria Messina Literary Prize and the Women's World Prize for music.